Graduate and Professional Programs

 Executive MBA Tuition & Costs

 The investment for the Executive MBA Program is $74,700.00* for Texas residents.
-This includes registration, fees, books, all class materials, a laptop computer, the International Business Residency, parking, and food.
+This includes registration, fees, books, all class materials, the International Business Residency, parking, and food.
 Individuals receive a number of outstanding services, including a lock-step curriculum, minimal time spent dealing with administrative tasks, and the inclusion of essentially all costs associated with the degree program.
 The participant in the Executive MBA Program can focus on maximizing the value obtained from the curriculum and from ongoing interaction with fellow participants.

 The tuition, less the acceptance fee, is paid by semester to the University of Houston.
 We do not break out all the various costs associated with the Executive MBA Program.
 We view our programs as an integrated educational offering of superior educational value to the participants and to their organizational sponsors.
 Additionally, EMBA fees support an administrative structure that is in place to serve only the students in these programs.